julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ---

 ## The Womb in Old European Magic
 In Old Europe, the womb was more than an organ.
 It was a **cauldron**, a **well**, a **dark moon**, a **house of spirits**.
-The Slavs called it _matka_—the mother, the source.
+The Slavs called it _matka_: the mother, the source.
 The Norse saw it as a vessel tied to the Norns, where fate was woven.
 In the Balkans, women would tie red thread around their waists to “warm the womb” and appeal to the household spirits for fertility.

 Across cultures, fertility magic almost always included three elements:
 1. **Heat** — warming herbs, bone broth, steam, fire, blood.